-- You would not be able to renew your Golden Visa application or acquire permanent residency if you exit before the five-year minimum term required for the Golden Visa, as you would not meet the renewal criteria.
+- You would not be able to renew your Golden Visa or acquire permanent residency if you exit before the five-year minimum term required for the Golden Visa, as you would not meet the renewal criteria.

-- Traditionally, venture capital funds are not liquid investments, and one should expect to sell their shares back to the fund or to another investor at a discount.
+- Traditionally, venture capital funds are not liquid investments, and you should expect to sell your shares back to the fund or to another investor at a discount.

 Is Portugal's Golden Visa worth it?

 The Portugal Golden Visa is worth it if you’re comfortable with the minimum investment amount and you’re looking to widen your opportunities, procure EU residency, and even Portuguese citizenship, which also ensures EU citizenship, after five years.

 What rules do I need to be aware of as an American applying for the Portugal Golden Visa qualified investment fund?

-Because one of the first steps in the Portugal Golden Visa program is to open a bank account, Americans interested in the investment fund route should consider a FATCA compliant bank, on top of tax treatments, COVID-19 related travel restrictions, and so forth.
+Because one of the first steps in the Portugal Golden Visa program is to open a bank account, Americans interested in the investment fund route should consider a FATCA compliant bank, on top of tax considerations.

 What does PFIC mean?

 PFIC stands for Passive Foreign Investment Company.
-For the sake of income tax accumulated in the United States, Portugal Golden Visa qualified investment funds usually qualify as PFIC.
+For the sake of income tax accumulated in the United States, a Portugal Golden Visa qualified investment fund will usually be considered a PFIC.

 What is a FATCA compliant bank?